derekquinn/taco-loco/README.md

 ```

 ## Easy Access
 For easy access, TLWS is hosted using AWS Elastic Beanstalk.
-Visit this link to test the web application, or send a request:
+Visit this link to test the web application or send a request:

 ### Web App URL
 ```